The Pleasures of Wildlife Ponding

 3. Research to find out which plants are native to your area.

-The closer the native region of the plants you use, the more wildlife your pond will attract.
+The closer the native region of the plants to your pond that you use, the more wildlife your pond will attract and the greater benefit you will provide.

 4. Never collect plants in a park, or from private property without permission.